-- (g) The audited financial statements together with the report of the auditor shall be submitted to the Permanent Secretary within 6 months after the year end date of the school. - (h) An aided school shall not make any provision in its accounts for depreciation.
-Expenditure in respect of a capital asset shall be debited to the relevant capital asset account and shall not be debited to an income and expenditure account.
+(h) An aided school shall not make any provision in its accounts for depreciation.
+Expenditure in respect of a capital asset shall be debited to the relevant capital asset account and shall not be debited to an income and expenditure account. (updated on 1 September 2017)

-14.6 Compliance with Public Accounting Procedures for Procurement of Stores and Equipment
+Compliance with Public Accounting Procedures for 14.6 Procurement of Stores and Equipment

 It is the responsibility of the Incorporated Management Committee to ensure that its school and staff conform to the requirements and prescribed procedures governing the procurement of services, stores and equipment for public and subvented organisations.
-As such, the Incorporated Management Committee should put in place a procurement policy abiding by the principles of transparency, fairness and competitiveness in the school.
+As such, the Incorporated Management Committee should put in place procurement policy abiding by the principles transparency, fairness and competitiveness in the school.